What is it?

 - Heart disease.
 The American Heart Association states that the evidence does not justify using antioxidants such as beta-carotene to reduce the risk of heart disease.
 Research also shows that beta-carotene in combination with vitamin C and E does not decrease heart disease risk.

-- Colon cancer, rectal cancer.
-Most research shows that taking beta-carotene by mouth, alone or with vitamins C and E, selenium, and calcium carbonate, does not decrease the risk of colon tumor growth.
-It also doesn’t seem to reduce the risk of colon tumor recurrence in people who have had colon tumors removed, although it might reduce the risk of colon tumor recurrence in people who never drink or smoke.
-However, in people that smoke cigarettes and drink alcohol, taking beta-carotene supplements increases the risk of new tumors.
-It is unclear if dietary beta-carotene reduces the risk of colon cancer.
+- Non-cancerous growths in the large intestine and rectum (colorectal adenoma).
+Most research shows that taking beta-carotene does not decrease the risk of these growths.
+It also doesn’t seem to reduce the risk of new growths in people who have already had some removed.
+But it might reduce the risk in people who never drink or smoke.
+In people that smoke cigarettes and drink alcohol, taking beta-carotene supplements increases the risk for these growths.

 Insufficient Evidence to Make a Determination for …